USDA-FSA/fsa-design-system/components/modal/index.md

 ### Use When

+* Completing a subtask required by underlying page.
 * You need to isolate a feature or action to gain sole focus of that feature or action.
-* A system timeout message is required for an applications.
+* Providing non-essential information related to the underlying page.

 ### Don't Use

 * When the content or message requires interaction with other parts of the application or screen.
 * When requiring a user to confirm an action, use [Growl Notification's "Modal-based" variation]({{ site.baseurl }}components/growl/).
-* Communicating brief responses or status changes, use a [Growl Notification]({{ site.baseurl }}components/growl/)
+* Communicating brief responses or status changes, use a [Growl Notification]({{ site.baseurl }}components/growl/).
 * When its content content or features can be part of the page without complicating the page's intent.
+* A system timeout message is required for an applications, use [Growl Notification's "Modal-based" variation]({{ site.baseurl }}components/growl/).

 ## Accessibility